The World Series of Poker: Your FAQs Answered

 Who has the most WSOP bracelets?

-Phil Hellmuth holds the record for the most WSOP bracelets, as he amazingly has 15 of them.
+Phil Hellmuth holds the record for the most WSOP bracelets, having won 16 of them since 1989.

-Doyle Brunson, Johnny Chan and Phil Ivey all tie for second place, with 10 WSOP bracelets each.
+Phil Ivey, Johnny Chan and Doyle Brunson all tie for second place, with 10 WSOP bracelets each.

 Who has won the most WSOP Main Events?